polkadot-fellows/JIPs/JIP-3.md

     u32 (Node flags)
-    String<32> (Name of node implementation, eg "PolkaJam") String<32> (Version of node implementation, eg "1.0") String<512> (Freeform note with additional information about the node)
+    String<32> (Name of node implementation, eg "PolkaJam") String<32> (Version of node implementation, eg "1.0") String<16> (Gray Paper version implemented by the node, eg "0.7.1") String<512> (Freeform note with additional information about the node)

 The node flags field should be treated as a bitmask.
 The following bits are defined: